LindirQuenya/rpi_AD7705_daq/README.md

 so that the ADC process sleeps until new data becomes available.

-Further down I demonstrate how to use UDP to transmit the data to a web page via PHP, JSON packets and client-side javascript!

 ## Hardware design

 The design files (for EAGLE) are in the subdirectory "pcb".